ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Regurgitation.md

 - risks are significantly lower for primary valve repair than for valve replacement
 - Repair usually consists of valve reconstruction using a variety of valvuloplasty techniques and insertion of an annuloplasty ring
 - repair avoids long-term adverse consequences of valve replacement, including thromboembolic and hemorrhagic complications in the case of mechanical prostheses and late valve failure necessitating repeat valve replacement in the case of bioprostheses
+- Indication in chronic severe MR
+	- once symptomatic
+	- asymptomatic +
+		- LV dysfunction (EF<60%, LV ESD >40mm)
+		- progressive decrease in LVEF or increase in LV ESD on serial imaging
+		- MV anatomy that would predict a >95% of a successful and durable repair in a low surgical risk
+- Repair Technique
+	- chordal transfer,
+	- creation of neochords,
+	- limited leaflet resection, and
+	- insertion of an annuloplasty band
 -